State of Washington Classified Job Specification

 As a case manager, provides direct client services to Temporary Assistance to Needy Families (TANF)/WorkFirst clients on an on-going basis to promote and assist clients in removing barriers to achieve economic self-sufficiency.
 Provides financial eligibility services, develops Individual Responsibility Plans (IRP), and reviews, plans, monitors, and evaluates clients needs, activities, and progress.
 Refers clients to contractors, other agency services and community organizations for assessment or specialized services.

-Positions are distinguished from the Financial Services Specialist classes in that the majority of the work involves comprehensive case management of WorkFirst program activities for clients while balancing eligibility determinations for program services.
+Positions are distinguished from the Public Benefits Specialist classes in that the majority of the work involves comprehensive case management of WorkFirst program activities for clients while balancing eligibility determinations for program services.
 Positions in this class are distinguished from the Community Service Office Social Service Specialists who provide formal in-depth physical and psychological assessments when clients are referred to them by the WorkFirst Program Specialist.

 Provides professional case management and evaluates services for a broad range of individuals seeking WorkFirst assistance through the local community services office;